ClevelandOnRails/rubyonrailsbook/src/chapters/chapter_1.md

 ##Further Study:

-- find out what `json` is.
+- Find out what `json` is.
-- look around in `app/views/articles/show.html.erb`, and try to figure out what it does.
+- Look around in `app/views/articles/show.html.erb`, and try to figure out what it does.
 We will discuss it in the next chapter.
-- in `app/views/articles/_form.html.erb`, on line 4 we have the error message we saw earlier. what does `@articles.errors.count` do?
+- In `app/views/articles/_form.html.erb`, on line 4 we have the error message we saw earlier. what does `@articles.errors.count` do?